50 Things You Need to Do Before the Fall

 Bring back your regular bedtime

 Schedules are just as vital for adults as they are for kids, so use this time to get yours back on track.
 Implement a regular bedtime routine at least ten days before school starts, says Fran Walfish, PhD, Beverly Hills family and relationship psychotherapist and author of The Self-Aware Parent.
 “This will help your child’s body get into the groove of winding down and waking up earlier so when school begins, your child’s body, energy, and focus will be prepared for school’s physical and mental expectations and demands,” she explains.
-Read on for more tips from sleep doctors on how to catch better Zzzs.
+These are the best places to see New England fall foliage.

 Buy glue sticks that actually glue